redrambles/Accelerate/wp-content/plugins/ninja-forms/readme.txt

 == Upgrade Notice ==

-= 2.8.10 (2 December 2014) =
+= 2.8.11 (8 December 2014) =

-*Security Update:*

-* This version includes a fix for a potential security vulnerability for admin users.

 *Bugs:*

-* Fixed a bug that can throw JS errors if multiple forms are on the same page.
+* Fixed a bug that could cause submissions to view improperly.
-* Fixed typos in the welcome screen.
+* Appending forms to a post or page from the post/page edit screen should now work properly in all instances.
+* Importing form from versions previous to 2.8 should no longer create a phantom email.
+* Importing or duplicating a form that has submissions shouldn't cause the sequential numbers for the new form to start with the same number.

 == Requested Features ==

 If you have any feature requests, please feel free to visit [ninjaforms.com](http://ninjaforms.com) and let us know about it.

 == Changelog ==

+= 2.8.11 (8 December 2014) =

+*Bugs:*

+* Fixed a bug that could cause submissions to view improperly.
+* Appending forms to a post or page from the post/page edit screen should now work properly in all instances.
+* Importing form from versions previous to 2.8 should no longer create a phantom email.
+* Importing or duplicating a form that has submissions shouldn't cause the sequential numbers for the new form to start with the same number.

 = 2.8.10 (2 December 2014) =